When Is the Best Time to Take My Prenatal Vitamin?

 When you’re housing an extra person, your body has some extra nutritional needs, and taking prenatal vitamin supplements every day is an important way to get in those essentials.
 But is there a best time of day to take them?

 The answer is whatever time of day you’ll best remember to take it, says Sharon T. Phelan, MD.
 For some women, that might be in the morning.
 For others, it might be at bedtime, right after brushing your teeth.
-There’s no one time of day that’s better for absorption or anything like that, so that’s not something to be concerned about.
+There’s no one time of day that’s better for absorption, so that’s not something to be concerned about.

-But if your prenatal vitamin consistently makes you feel nauseous, you should try taking it during a meal.
+If your prenatal vitamin consistently makes you feel nauseous, try taking it during a meal.
 If that doesn’t help, talk to your doctor about other options.
 Some women are able to substitute two over-the-counter chewable children’s vitamins in place of the big prenatal pill—just be sure you’re still getting your daily dose of folic acid.
 Check with your doctor first before making the switch.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.